Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/export-abc-clip-recorder.md

 3. Set the [Recorder properties](ref_Recorder.md) according to your output needs:

-   * In **Capture Settings**, specify specify the targeted export scope and the type of data you want to export.
+   * In **Capture Settings**, specify the targeted export scope and the type of data you want to export.

    * In **Alembic Settings**, specify the ways to output the data as an Alembic file.